Comburg: Secularization

+The Comburg housed a Heimvolkshochschule, based on the ideals of the New Education Movement from 1926 to 1936, at which point it was shut down by the Nazi government.
+Between 1936 and 1945, the Comburg was used for a variety of purposes, including a Hitler Youth center, a dormitory for forced laborers, and, eventually, a displaced persons camp.
+After the fall of Nazi Germany, the Comburg reverted to an educational purpose.
+Since 1947, it has been the campus of a teachers' school.

 Grounds and architecture

 The Comburg monastic complex is perched on a hill just outside Schwäbisch Hall.
 At the top of the hill, forming the center of the complex, is the Church of St. Nicholas the cloister attached to its west end, which are surrounded by dormitories.

 The ring wall enclosing the Comburg were built from 1560 to 1570.
 These were constructed on the order of the provost Erasmus Neustetter.
 The complex has a total of three gates on the path to the Church of St. Nicholas.
-The third, built in 1100, leads to a chapel dedicated to Michael the Archangel on its upper floor.
+The third, built in 1100, has a chapel on its upper floor.